How to Protect Crops from Wild Animals Without Harm

 • Use locally available materials to build cost-effective barriers.

-2. Adopting Modern Deterrent Technologies
+2. Modern Technologies to Repel Wild Animals

 Modern technologies offer innovative ways to prevent animal attack and protect crops without harming the wild animals.
 Modern deterrents are eco-friendly, easy to use, and highly effective in minimising crop damage.
 They also reduce the need for constant human monitoring.